Earthquakes in Blowing Rock, NC - August 24, 2014 (and August 25, 2013)

-Dr. Scott Marshall, our resident geophysicist whose research involves fault modeling and how earthquakes occur, has provided the answers to some common questions about this earthquake and the possibility of other earthquakes along the East Coast and in the southern Appalachians.
+Dr. Scott Marshall, our resident geophysicist whose research involves fault modeling and how earthquakes occur, has provided the answers to some common questions about the recent earthquakes around Blowing Rock, NC and the possibility of other earthquakes along the East Coast and in the southern Appalachians.

 We don't often get earthquakes in our area.
 Why did this one occur where it did?